xt-sys/exectos/xtoskrnl/README.md

 ## Function Naming Convention
 All kernel functions adhere to a strict naming convention to enhance code readability and maintainability.
-The structure of a function name is generally composed of three parts: &lt;Prefix&gt;&lt;Operation&gt;&lt;Object&gt;
+The structure of all public interfaces exposed by the kernel are generally composed of three parts:
+&lt;Prefix&gt;&lt;Operation&gt;&lt;Object&gt;

 The prefix identifies the component to which the function belongs.
-Additionally, the prefix indicates the function's visibility.
-Private functions, which should not be called from outside their own module, have a 'p' appended to their prefix.

-For example, consider the **KepInitializeStack()** routine:
+For example, consider the **KeInitializeThread()**
+routine:
- * **Kep** - The prefix indicates a private (p) routine belonging to the Core Kernel Library (Ke).
+ * **Ke** - The prefix indicates a routine belonging to the Core Kernel Library (Ke).
  * **Initialize** - The operation performed by the function.
- * **Stack** - The object on which the operation is performed.
+ * **Thread** - The object on which the operation is performed.

+For all C++ code inside the kernel the naming model has evolved.
+Consider the **KE::KThread::InitializeThread()**
+routine:
+ * **KE** - The namespace replaces the prefix and indicates the subsystem.
+Namespaces are written in uppercase and no longer use the trailing p for private routines, because classes use C++ visibility to control access.
+ * **KThread** - Within each namespace, related functionality is grouped into classes, which encapsulate variables and methods.
+ * **InitializeThread** - Method names follow the `<Operation><Object>` pattern.